 Note: To complete the Tokenized ACH payment, configuring notification settings is mandatory in the Braintree Portal.
 If a client is opting to use the Tokenized ACH payment method for making payments, for the initial online transaction, they will receive the status as “Pending Settlement.“ After 3 to 5 business days, Braintree will move the payment status to “Settled “or “Settlement Declined.“ Aria will be notified only when the following notification URL is configured in the Braintree portal.

 The Tokenized ACH payment method is supported by the following APIs:

 - Merchant ID: The unique identifier for your Braintree Gateway Account, which is different than your merchant account ID.

 - Private Key: A user-specific secure identifier that must not be shared, even with Braintree.

 Note: These credentials can be found in the Braintree Production Control Panel.

 - CVV not provided: To authorize tokenized credit cards, select Ignore Error Code to avoid errors when you call an API to add a token that was previously created outside of Aria.

 If you previously implemented a custom payment processor/gateway integration, you likely completed a certification process with that processor/gateway.
 Aria maintains certifications with each of the processors with which it integrates.
 Though you may wish to certify your Aria-related processor/gateway integration before going live on Aria, this is not necessary and could add significant time and Services costs to your Aria implementation process.
 Please consult your Aria Implementation representative for more detailed information.

 Regarding Processor- and Gateway-specific Information

-All Processor- and Gateway-specific information provided on Developer Central exists as publicly accessible information from the respective companies, and is presented here for your convenience.
+All Processor- and Gateway-specific information provided on Knowledge Central exists as publicly accessible information from the respective companies, and is presented here for your convenience.
 We update this information from time to time as necessary.